 4.1.
 (Class A) Club / non-club portable: Club or a non-club group of three or more persons set up specifically for Field Day.
 Such stations must be located in places that are not regular station locations and must not use facilities installed for permanent station use, or use any structure installed permanently for Field Day.
 A single licensee or trustee for the entry is responsible for the group entry.
 All equipment (including antennas) must lie within a circle whose diameter does not exceed 300 meters (1000 feet).
 To be listed as Class A, all contacts must be made with transmitter(s) and receiver(s) operating independent of commercial power mains.
 Entrants whom for any reason operate a transmitter or receiver from a commercial main for one or more contacts will be listed separately as Class A-Commercial.
-Class A stations are limited to 100 W Peak Envelope Power (PEP) transmitter output.

 4.1.1.
-Get-On-The-Air (GOTA) Station.
-Any Class A (or F) entry whose transmitter classification is two or more transmitters may also operate one additional station without changing its base entry category, known as the GET-ON-THE-AIR (GOTA) station.
+Get On The Air (GOTA) Station (updated for 2025): Any Class A or F entry may also operate one additional station without changing its base entry category, known as the Get On The

+Air (GOTA) station.
 This GOTA station may operate on any Field Day band, HF or VHF, but is limited to one GOTA station transmitted signal at any time.